literally-a-placeholder/exercise2/README.md

 - the resulting plot from the evaluation is still not entierly correct (start of the line should be at a precision value of 1 on the left side), due to some unresolved bugs

+See overall precision/recall-plot 'plot_norm_results_overall.png' for the most recent evaluation.

 ## Install new Packages ##
 Make sure to install new packages using the following commands in order to make sure that the dependencies are listed in the requirements.txt file: